LinhLe2307/LinhLe2307/README.md

 - ⚡ Fun fact: ...
 -->
 - 🌱 I was a Full-stack student studying at Helsinki Business College in Helsinki, Finland.
-- I am a Drupal Developer at Druid Oy, using PHP, Symfony and Drupal.
+- I was a Drupal Developer at Druid Oy, using PHP, Symfony and Drupal.
 - I am currently working on TypeScript, Redux, Redux Saga, ReactJS and NodeJS.

 ### Skills